nimbly/Carton/README.md

 $someClass = $container->get(SomeClass::class);
 ```

-NOTE: Retrieving a value that does not exist will throw a `NotFoundException`.
+NOTE: Retrieving a value that does not exist will throw a `Nimbly\Carton\NotFoundException`.

 ### Checking for instance